-We incurred expenses of approximately \$31,168,000 and \$16,137,000 for research and development activities for the years ended December 31, 2023 and 2022, respectively.
+We incurred expenses of approximately \$32.2 million and \$31.2 million for research and development activities for the years ended December 31, 2024 and 2023, respectively.
 These expenses include cash and non-cash expenses relating to the development of our clinical and pre-clinical programs for our pipeline.
 Research and development expenses are incurred for the development of our drug candidates and consist primarily of payroll and payments to contract research and development companies.
-To date, these costs are related to generating pre-clinical data in support of IND filings, the cost of manufacturing and purchasing drug product for clinical trials, and preparation costs for the commencement of clinical trials.
+To date, these costs are related to generating pre-clinical data in support of IND filings, manufacturing and purchasing drug product for clinical trials, and conducting clinical trials.